bschnei/ebu-bootloader/README.md

 After you are comfortable with the stability and performance observed in testing, put the TF-A image file onto a USB flash drive and plug it into the device.
 Power cycle and stop the boot process at U-Boot.
 Run `bubt flash-image.bin spi usb` to flash the image to the device's permanent storage.
 Resetting the device will then cause it to load the newly flashed image.

 ## Recovery
 Sideloading can also be used to recover from a bad bootloader flashed to permanent storage (e.g. power goes out while flashing, bit flips, etc.), but you have to have a known stable bootloader handy.
-Sideload it, interrupt U-Boot, and then use `bubt` to flash a good bootloader to SPI again.
+I use the `archive.sh` script and mount the build directory directly to a USB thumb drive I use exclusively for storing builds.
+To recover: sideload your known working good image, interrupt U-Boot, and then use `bubt` to flash the good bootloader to SPI.

 ## Notes